bennyfrancis/Celestefall/README.md

 ## Support and Contribution

-Feel free to reach out to me on Discord if you have questions, comments, or are interested in contributing to the proejct: bennyfrancis#6146
+Feel free to reach out to me on Discord if you have questions, comments, or are interested in contributing to the project: bennyfrancis#6146